• Facebook

 Finished in 1894, it was conceived as a memorial to the late Emperor Wilhelm I., who died 6 years earlier.
 Old Willy liked to trace his heritage back to Friedrich I. (also known as Barbarossa for his bushy red beard), the important 12th century Emperor of the Holy Roman Empire.

 Thus the monument was meant to serve as a legitimization of the German Empire as a rightful descendant to the Holy Roman Empire, which existed from the 10th to the 19th century.
 That cause was further underscored by the location of the Monument in the ruins of the former Kyffhausen Castle (Ger.
 Reichsburg Kyffhausen), a huge medieval castle belonging to Friedrich’s dynasty of Hohenstaufen.
-T

-The imagery of the monument
+The Imagery of the Monument

 The symbolism of the monument certainly screams national pride at you with all its might.
 Like with many German monuments of that time the ornamentation is full of overblown, yet ultimately somewhat empty pathos.
 The equestrian statue about halfway up the front of the tower is Wilhelm I., who is framed on both sides by personifications of perceived German values.